omgitsmoe/SciMarkdown/test_complete.md

 ## Labels and References @label(h:labels)

-%% TOOD allow linking to paragraphs etc or only allow headings, figures, etc.?
 @label(para) You can label the environment/block you're inside of by using the builtin `@label(label text)`

 1. @label(ol:one)